CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-core/README.md

-# CAST Imaging Console Tools Core
+# CAST Imaging Tools Core

-This project contains code shared between the `CAST Imaging Console CLI` and the `CAST Imaging Console Jenkins Plugin`.
+This project contains code shared between the `CAST Imaging Tools CLI` and the `CAST Imaging Jenkins Plugin`.

 ### Content

 In the project, you'll find the following packages:

-* `dto`: Java representation of JSON object sent and retrieved from Imaging Console API
+* `dto`: Java representation of JSON object sent and retrieved from CAST Imaging API
 * `services`: The interfaces and implementation for calls to the API.
   * Impl classes : These are the actual implementation for the upload and jobs services that are shared between the Jenkins Plugin and the CLI.